mantidproject/mantid/docs/source/algorithms/ReflectometryReductionOneAuto-v2.rst

 the reduction continues and polarization corrections will be applied to the output workspace in wavelength.
 The algorithm will use the properties :literal:`PolarizationAnalysis`, :literal:`CPp`, :literal:`CAp`, :literal:`CRho` and :literal:`CAlpha` to run :ref:`algm-PolarizationCorrection`.
-The result will be a new workspace in wavelenght, which will override the previous one, that will be used as input to :ref:`algm-ReflectometryReductionOne` to calculate the new output workspaces in Q, which in turn will override the existing workspaces in Q. Note that if transmission runs are provided in the form of workspace groups, the individual workspaces will be summed to produce a matrix workspace that will be used as the
+The result will be a new workspace in wavelength, which will override the previous one, that will be used as input to :ref:`algm-ReflectometryReductionOne` to calculate the new output workspaces in Q, which in turn will override the existing workspaces in Q. Note that if transmission runs are provided in the form of workspace groups, the individual workspaces will be summed to produce a matrix workspace that will be used as the